iccugs/Mage-Arena-Trainer/README.md

 Welcome to the **Mage-Arena-Trainer**, your ultimate companion for the fantastic game **Mage Arena**!
 This trainer is designed to enhance your gameplay experience, offering new and exciting ways to enjoy the game like never before.

+## Credits

+This project was built using tutorials and code examples from GuidedHacking.com.
+All credit for the original memory manipulation, process injection, and core trainer functionality goes to the GuidedHacking community and their educational resources.
+This project simply builds upon their foundational work and adapts it for Mage Arena.

 ## Learn to Make Game Hacks

 I learned everything I needed to know about pointer scanning and hacking Unity games by using the website **[GuidedHacking.com](https://guidedhacking.com)**.
 If you're interested in creating fun and easy game hacks like this, I highly recommend signing up for their website and exploring their tutorials.